Woolseyyy/SegNet-WebsiteAPI/README.md

        +tempTestResult
        -test_weights.caffemodel
 ```
-* test_weights.caffemodel * is the weights you pre training.
+<i>test_weights.caffemodel</i> is the weights you pre training.
 It is userd for those users who just want to conduct a image segmentation.
-You are recomanded to understand <a href="http://mi.eng.cam.ac.uk/projects/segnet/tutorial.html">segnet tutorial</a> first, and the *  test_weights.caffemodel * can be seen in the test part.
+You are recomanded to understand <a href="http://mi.eng.cam.ac.uk/projects/segnet/tutorial.html">segnet tutorial</a> first, and the <i>test_weights.caffemodel</i> can be seen in the test part.

 ## Run
 ```